Lakeway MUD Mandatory "Stage 3" ONE DAY Water Restrictions

-Lakeway MUD is moving to Stage Three Water Restrictions effective August 1, 2013.
+Lakeway MUD has moved to Stage Three Water Restrictions following Board approval on July 10.
 Customers are only allowed to irrigate ONE DAY a week during Stage 3.

 Irrigate outdoors using an in-ground irrigation system or hose-end sprinkler no more than ONCE per week and only during scheduled days and times as indicated below:

 Residential Addresses ending in:

 Commercial Irrigation Day is Saturday